 Deth Uk and the enemy fell quickly.
-Soon the avenues became choked by corpses and set the living to tripping over limbs and swords.
+Soon the avenues became choked by corpses and the living began tripping over limbs and swords.
 All the streets were occupied by men fighting ’til their final breath.

 Ukebrelek’s old body began to move in the steady rhythm of a man anticipating death and murder.
 The dam that kept his bloodlust in check shattered and he hobbled into the fray.
 One arm held a staff that kept him up while his other fist gripped a scavenged axe that he swung without grace, but with savage fury.